Logan-Fouts/Meshtastic-Discord-Bot/README.md

 ## Purpose

 > This project is a fork of [Kavitate/Meshtastic-Discord-Bot](https://github.com/Kavitate/Meshtastic-Discord-Bot).
-Credit to the original author for the base bot design and command structure — this fork extends it with environment-variable configuration, Docker support, and some auto-reply fixes.
+Credit to the original author for the base bot design and command structure — this fork extends it with environment-variable configuration, Docker support, and some new features.

 This Discord bot bridges a [Meshtastic](https://meshtastic.org/) mesh network directly into a Discord server, using a Meshtastic-compatible device connected over serial/USB.